ShiqiHe000/A-_path_finding_algorithm/README.md

 [![Open in Gitpod](https://gitpod.io/button/open-in-gitpod.svg)](https://gitpod.io/#https://github.com/ShiqiHe000/A_start_pathfinding_algorithm/main.py)

 ## How to Play?
+1. Use you mouse to choose (left clik) a **start point**.
+This point will be colored in orange.
+    Note that if you want to erase your choice, just right clik the point.
-Use you mouse to choose the **start point** (first clik, orange node) and **end point** (second clik, blue node).
+2. Use you mouse to choose a **end point**.
+This point will be colored in blue.
-Then press the left key and feel free to draw the **barriers** (black nodes) bewtween the start node and end node.
+3. Press the left key of your mouse and draw the **barrers** between the start and end points.
+The bariiers will be colored in black.

-When you finished, press space key to see the algorithm processes and find the shortest path between two targeted node.
+4. When you finished, press space key to see the algorithm processes and find the shortest path between two targeted node.
     In the end, the shortest path will be colored in purple.
-To restart the program, press `c`.
+5. To restart the program, press `c`.

+Performance example:
 <p align="center">
   <img src="./imgs/example.png" width="300" height = "300" class="center">
 </p>